 Architecture in the Schools (AIS) matches volunteer architects with public school teachers to enrich the learning experience of children.
 AIS reinforces core academic skills.
 AIS teaches children how to exercise their analytical and creative skills through the architectural design process.
 AIS fosters a heightened civic consciousness, bridging the gap between what is learned in school and everyday life.

 AIS has reached more than 20,000 children in metropolitan Washington DC schools all wards of the District since it began in 1992 .
-In 2003, Virginia schools in Arlington and Fairfax counties joined AIS.
-Also in 2003, AIS undertook a special project with Leckie Elementary School.
+In 2003, Virginian schools from Arlington and Fairfax county joined the AIS program.
+That same year, AIS undertook a special project with Leckie Elementary School.

 Youth and Family Programs

 Washington Architectural Foundation offers monthly programs for children and teens at District Architecture Center.
 “Young Architects Series: Tools of the Trade” teaches young people skills in drawing, model-making, site design, sustainability, theatre set design, and more.
 The DAC programs include architectural walking tours of Washington DC neighborhoods.
 Check the calendar for the monthly listings.

 District Architecture Center Youth Programs is supported by the American Architectural Foundation's Accent on Architecture Community Grants Program. www.archfoundation.org

 The Washington Chapter of the American Institute of Architects and the Washington Architectural Foundation sponsor a scholarship for architecture students.
 Applicants must be residents of the District of Columbia and completing high school in a public, private or charter school in the District or surrounding region and entering a degree program at a school of architecture as a college freshman in fall 2014.